jrc-rodec/TAPASGO/data-collector/backend/README.md

 ```shell script
 ./mvnw compile quarkus:dev
 ```
-If you want to initialize the tables specified data.csv, run the application with --enable-table-init.
+If you want to initialize the tables specified data.csv, run the application with ```--enable-table-init```.

-If you want to export the database and so far collected data, start the application with --enable-export-tables.
+If you want to export the database and so far collected data, start the application with ```--enable-export-tables```.

 ## Path Table